What is an API & How to Use it for Seamless Order Fulfillment?

 But, how does this work in the background?

 Basically, some information about your payment is exchanged between the payment gateway and the app to confirm the payment made.
 This communication is carried out via an API.

 The same would be applicable to your eCommerce website as well when you redirect your buyers to a payment gateway.

 APIs can reduce the work of developers by a large margin.
 Let’s see how they are beneficial for your business.

 With APIs, you can train your computer to manage your work.
 Manual dependency reduces and you can schedule tasks well in advance to avoid any confusion and maintain a streamlined workflow.

+One size does not fit all – you must have heard of this proverb.
 APIs also give you the ability to customize and create content for every user.
-Users can customize what they want to view and set up their API accordingly
+Users can customize what they want to view and set up their API accordingly.

 With automation being the trend, you can expect to get work done faster and information sharing is much more simplified and you can work on faster exchange.
 Content generated can be pushed automatically.

 APIs have also led to innovation as those who can utilize them can use them to make things happen.
 Earlier only those developers could use APIs who had an understanding of the data exchange models.